ksenoWork/django/README.rst

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Thanks for checking it out.
+Thanks for checking it out...